-IPCC Special Report on The Regional Impacts of Climate Change An Assessment of Vulnerability
+IPCC: The Regional Impacts of Climate Change - An Assessment of Vulnerability

 The Intergovernmental Panel on Climate Change (IPCC) was jointly established by the World Meteorological Organization and the United Nations Environment Programme in 1988 to assess the scientific and technical literature on climate change, the potential impacts of changes in climate, and options for adaption to and mitigation of climate change.
 Since its inception, the IPCC has produced a series of Assessment Reports, Special Reports, Technical Papers, methodologies, and other products which have become standard works of reference, widely used by policymakers, scientists, and other experts.